Q. How is coaching different than therapy?

 Q. Do coaches meet with clients in person?

-Yes – but also, powerful coaching can happen on the phone or via video conference.
+Yes – but also, powerful coaching can happen on the phone or on zoom.
 Usually clients opt for remote coaching to fit coaching into hectic schedules.
 The client’s preference is taken into consideration when scheduling the coaching session.